Nuzair46/SpotX-Linux/README.md

 ### DISCLAIMER

 - Ad blocking is the main concern of this repo.
-Any other feature provided by SpotX-Linux or consequence of using those features will be the sole responsibility of the user.
-BlockTheSpot, SpotX, SpotX-CLI, SpotX-Linux will be responsible.
+Any other feature provided by SpotX-Linux or consequence of using those features will be the sole responsibility of the user, not BlockTheSpot/SpotX/SpotX-CLI/SpotX-Linux.

 ### Credits